open-xchange/appsuite-middleware/documentation/components/commandlinetools/SendUserFeedback.md

 - ``-S,--subject <arg>``
 The mail subject.
 Default: "User Feedback Report: [time range]".
 - ``-c,--compress``
-Compress exported feedback.
+Use to gzip-compress exported feedback.
 Optional, default: false.
 - ``-r,--recipients <arg>``
 Single Recipient's mail address like "Displayname <email@example.com>" or the local path to a CSV file containing all the recipients, starting with an '@' (@/tmp/file.csv).
 Where the address is followed by the display name, seperated by a comma.